ithacaxyz/relay/src/bin/chainwalker/README.md

 ## Quickstart

 Fund one account with the token(s) of chain in one chain.
+The script will send on each hop 90% of the balance, hoping that the remaining 10% are enough to cover the fees.

 ### Test specific tokens only
 ```bash